skjdghsdjgsdj/babypod-software/README.md

 - Switching between online and offline (online by default)
 - Enabling or disabling the piezo (on by default)
-- LCD backlight at max brightness then dimming after timeout (default), or dim by default

 ## Building and Deploying